CatX711/GreetLang/GreetlangPlus.md

 <br />

-We won't have to go over much in this section, as it's essentially the process as adding integer vairables together.
+We won't have to go over much in this section, as it's essentially the same process as adding integer vairables together, just with an extra step.

 <br />

-We'll start by defining our variables and `st()` function.
+We'll start by defining our `variables` and `st()` function.

 <br />
 <br />